Concussion Treatment

 Questions?
 See our frequently asked questions.

-Symptoms that don't go away after concussion need care.
+When symptoms that don't go away, you need concussion treatment.
 You should see a provider if it's been 2-3 weeks and you're still having:

 You could be having a slower recovery because of factors like: